InactiveGaming13/echo-frontend/README.md

-# echo-frontend
+# Echo Frontend
-This is the official frontend repository for the echo app.
+This is the official frontend repository for the Echo app.

 It is designed to interface with the [Echo API](https://github.com/Yuki-42/echo-api).